uCiC-app/slate/source/includes/_conversations.md

 ```

 This endpoint retrieves the messages for a conversation.
 The current user must
 have access to this conversation.
+Messages are sorted in createdAt descending order.

 ### HTTP Request